-Irritable bowel syndrome (IBS) can significantly disrupt a person’s life.
-If the symptoms prevent someone from working, socializing, or participating in typical activities, certain organizations may consider it a disability.
-Some people with the condition could get additional help or benefits if they meet certain criteria.
+If the symptoms of irritable bowel syndrome (IBS) prevent someone from working, socializing, or participating in typical activities, certain organizations may consider it a disability.

 There are different ways of defining “disability.”
 The Social Security Administration (SSA) does not consider IBS to be a disability.
 However, if a person has severe IBS that affects their ability to work, they could qualify for disability benefits from the SSA anyway.